ghc-proposals/ghc-proposals/proposals/0000-quantified-constraints.rst

 .. highlight:: haskell

+..
    This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/0>`_. **After creating the pull request, edit this file again, update the number in the link, and delete this bold sentence.**

 .. contents::

 Quantified Constraints
 ======================

-This proposal introduces quantified constraints, which have been proposed years ago, to raise the expressive power of type classes to essentially first-order logic.
+This proposal introduces quantified constraints, which have been proposed years ago to raise the expressive power of type classes to essentially first-order logic.
-These quantified class constraints enable instance declarations that are currently needlessly difficult or even impossible to express in Haskell.
+These quantified class constraints enable instance declarations that are currently very difficult or even impossible to express in Haskell.

 Motivation
 ------------
-Introducing quantified constraints offer several important benefits.
+Introducing quantified constraints offers two main benefits:

+- Firstly, they enable terminating resolution where this was not possible before.
 Consider for instance the following instance declaration for the general rose datatype::

  data Rose f x = Rose x (f (Rose f x))